Monday 9th April 2018

 The Duomo Di Begamo was not a disappointment in any way with its gold relief but after the extravagance and outstanding beauty of the Basilica maybe the Basilica should be visited at the end of your day. (it’s closed between 12 and 2pm)

-The rain ceased, and the warm weather arrived, we wanted to walk the city walls which Unesco Heritage and are 16th Century built by Venetians on old roman foundations and off we go to find them.
+The rain ceased, and the warm weather arrived, we wanted to walk the city walls which are Unesco Heritage and are 16th Century built by Venetians on old roman foundations and off we go to find them.
 What an amazing place Bergamo is, whilst walking the walls we can see the creativity of using the surrounding land and the terracing is fantastic, maximum use and reward of their land, they even manage to squeeze a football pitch in! and the views down to Citta Bassa (lower town) are great with many street still covered in cobblestones.

 There are many executive and exclusive properties can be seen from the highwalls with a backdrop of the mountains.